Cheetah in August: Plot

 The series touches on the topics of sexuality, love, religion, psychology, and self-hate.
 Dr. Thatcher Anderson (Jonathan Medina) is August's therapist hired by his former lover, author, and news anchor Chanel Houston (Rashad Davis).
 His patient is August Chandler (Andre Myers).

 At the start of the season we are introduced to August's alter ego, "Cheetah", who is the main force preventing August from enjoying a monogamous relationship with his current lover Anthony (Brandon Anthony).
 The tables are turned when we discover that August had escaped from an abusive relationship with Chanel, and gets a job working in a local gay bar called Lady Marmalade owned by Chuck (Donta Morrison) along with his lover Corey (Brentley Willis).

 In the midst of hiding from his past, August attempts to start over with Anthony.
 However, Chanel finds August and proclaims his love for him while admitting he is in a new relationship with Brennen (Devion Andrez Coleman), and that he plans to go public with the launch of his new book, Doors Open.
 August finds himself in a corner and calls Thatcher for help.
 Thatcher's wife Donna (Judeline Charles) is left in the dark about the developing relationship between August and Thatcher, only to find out through Thatcher's over-observant secretary Cora (Jennipher Lewis).
 Everything down spirals as Anthony discovers August's past and confronts him at Thatcher's office.
 The connections of each character intertwine within a web of sex, lies, deception, and murder.

 Production

 Anthony Bawn created the pilot of Cheetah In August for Vimeo.com, and it became available for free streaming and download on August 25, 2015.
 He was inspired by Patrik-Ian Polk's 2005 series Noah's Arc.

 Bawn has said that he hopes to use the series to explore ideas of ethnic LGBT identity through a "mentally confused young adult searching for normalcy" and that he pictured how a young black male growing up in a religious family could develop social desegregation within the gay community.

 Cheetah In August premiered all twelve episodes simultaneously in late October 2015.

+Production of Season 2

+The second season of Cheetah In August was commissioned in 2016, with Bawn Media overseeing the production.
+The company procured the services of screenwriter Rhonda Kennedy for the creation of the season.
+Kennedy was sourced through Screenwriting Staffing, a platform managed by Jacob N. Stuart, that connects production companies with writing talent.

+Rhonda Kennedy was tasked with writing a season consisting of 10 episodes.
+The finalized episodes were released on Amazon Instant Video and Tubi, allowing viewers to access the content promptly and easily.